kl1mm/localize/README.md

 ![locale_files image][locale_files]

 ## add json files to csproj
-Add an `ItemGroup` to your projectfile (csproj).
+Add an `ItemGroup` to your project file (csproj).
 Foreach json file add an `AdditionFiles`-Element with the `Include` attribute set to the path of the file.

 ![csproj image][csproj]